qkzk/fm/development.md

 - Support for chafa as an image displayer.
 Set chafa in your config and ensure it's installed.
 - Symbolic links destination shawn next to their filepath.
 - Either follow the symbolic destination to a folder with <right> or enter the real path with <o>
+- New shell expansion usable in config, cli-config or shell command: %x expands to the flagged files or the selection if no file is flagged.

 ##### Bugfixes